hantsy/spring7-sandbox/docs/rabbitmq-client.md

 }
 ```

 By default, the message is sent and acknowledged automatically.
+You can add fine-grained acknowledgement control in your listener method.

+## Manual Acknowledgement

 You can set the `@RabbitListener` attribute `ackMode` to `MANUAL`, and customize the acknowledgment mode with listener method parameters: `AmqpAcknowledgment` and `Consumer.Context`.

 ```java
 @Component